Unconventional Kettlebell Competitions

 - Full body and kettlebell(s) always in the frame with ample space from the edge

 - Sufficient light to see all movement requirements

 - Elbows and knees need to be visible (no baggy clothing)

 Certificate and rank

-An online ranking system is in place which will automatically issue a certificate to athletes.
+An online ranking system is in place that issues a certificate to athletes.
 The online and offline entries are separated as offline competitions are held against those participants present at the competition.
 In other words, those competing online compete against the world, those competing at local competitions are competing against those present.

 Honesty and Judging